 The Company offers eligible employees the opportunity to elect medical coverage that provides protection for you and your covered dependents in the event of an illness or injury.
-You may choose the Out-of-Area Coverage, Minimum Coverage, PPO-Deductible or PPO-Copay Options, a Health Maintenance Organization (HMO), or you may waive coverage completely.
+You may choose the PPO 750, PPO 1500, PPO 2500 Options, a Health Maintenance Organization (HMO), or you may waive coverage completely.
+If you reside in a geographic location that does not have adequate access to the PPO network, you will be eligible for the Out-of-Area option.